crudecomputer/hldr/README.md

 #### Numbers

-Literal values are supported for both integers and floats, eg. `123` or `12.34`.
+Numbers can be integer or decimal values - `hldr` does not distinguish between them or attempt to figure out their size.

-They are actually parsed (and passed) as text strings, so `hldr` does not attempt to distinguish the size of the integer or float; it leaves that up to Postgres to determine on a per-column basis.
+They are passed as strings and Postgres coerces them to the right type on a per-column basis.

-#### Text

-Text strings (whether `char`, `varchar`, or `text`) are all represented as single-quoted strings, eg. `'I am a text string'`.

-#### Other types
+#### Strings

-Text strings can be used to represent any other type that has a text representation (timestamps, arrays, or even custom types) that Postgres can coerce to the appropriate type.
+Strings (single-quoted as in SQL) represent `char`, `varchar`, `text`, or any other type such as arrays, timestamps, or even custom types that can be represented as text.

 For example, an array of integers would currently be written as `'{1, 2, 3}'`.